Rasmus Stjerne: Career

 Stjerne represented Denmark at the 2012 World Men's Curling Championship in Basel, where Denmark finished outside of the playoffs.
 Later that year, he led Denmark to a 4th-place finish at the 2012 European Curling Championships.
 He followed this up by placing 4th at the 2013 Ford World Men's Curling Championship, and again finishing 4th at the 2013 European Curling Championships.
-Stjerne skipped Denmark at the 2014 Winter Olympics, leading the team to a 6th-place finish with a 4-5 record.
+Stjerne skipped Denmark at the 2014 Winter Olympics, leading the team to a 6th-place finish with a 4–5 record.

 In his return to Basel to represent Denmark at the 2016 World Men's Curling Championship, Stjerne led his rink to a silver medal, Denmark's best world championship result ever.
 Denmark finished the round robin in a three-way tie for second with Japan and the United States, each with 8-3 records, but Denmark was given the 2nd place spot in the Page playoff by having defeated both Japan and the United States in the round robin.
-Stjerne lost the 1 vs. 2 game to Canada 5-3, then defeated the US 9-3 in the semifinal.
-In the gold medal game, Canadian champion Kevin Koe again defeated the Danish rink by a score of 5-3.
+Stjerne lost the 1 vs. 2 game to Canada 5–3, then defeated the US 9-3 in the semifinal.
+In the gold medal game, Canadian champion Kevin Koe again defeated the Danish rink by a score of 5–3.
+There success occurred during the infamous "Broomgate" season, with both the Canadian and Danish teams being seen as taking advantage of the ambiguous and lenient rules around brush heads at the time.

-In 2025, he came out of retirement and won, together with his former team mates Johnny Frederiksen, Mikkel Poulsen, Lars Vilandt, Oliver Dupont, the Danish Men's Curling Championship.
+In 2025, he came out of retirement with his former teammates Johnny Frederiksen, Mikkel Poulsen, Lars Vilandt, Oliver Dupont, to win the Danish Men's Curling Championship.
+They would repeat the previous years success by winning the championship again in 2026.

 Personal life

-Stjerne graduated with a degree in Business Administration from the Copenhagen Business School.
+Stjerne graduated with a degree in business administration from the Copenhagen Business School.
 Stjerne's father, Tommy Stjerne, is an accomplished curler and a former world bronze medalist.